 Set your alarm for a swim with the dolphins

 Hopefully you’re feeling fresh enough for an early one, because the most bucket-list worthy of all activities in Port Stephens is swimming with the dolphins.
 It’ll take up four hours of your morning, so allow for that, but since there are more than 140 bottlenose dolphins in the area, it might be your best shot at replicating your favourite scene from Flipper.
 Head to d’Albora Marinas, Nelson Bay, and hook up with Dolphin Swim Australia or if you can’t make the 6am start, head out with Moonshadow Cruises.
 You can even go on a kayak tour for a more personal experience.

 Grab a bite

 Grab a substantial breakfast at one of the beachfront cafes.
 There are plenty of choices right on the beach, so soak in the views and recharge.

 Hit the road

-You can’t come to Port Stephens and not see the Stockton Sand Dunes, which are mostly within Worimi National Park.
+You can’t come to Port Stephens and not see the Stockton Sand Dunes, which are mostly within Worimi Conservation Lands.
 You probably didn’t realise the largest moving coastal sand dunes in the southern hemisphere were this close to Sydney.
 They stretch for 32km right up to Birubi Beach, with steep slopes rising to 40m.
 Hire a 4WD with a group of mates or join a tour.
 Be a road warrior on a sandboard or quad bike, or go old school on a horse or camel.

-Quick tip: You’ll need a beach vehicles permit to access the dunes.
+Quick tip: You’ll need a beach vehicle permit to access the dunes.
 You can purchase your permit from numerous locations.
 Please check the NPWS alerts before you set off that the there aren’t any temporary closures in place.

 Next head over to Tin City, the 11-shack village built on the sand in the late 1800s.
 It’s only a 25-minute drive but it’s as off-the-grid as they come: this is a pocket of country with no power, no water and no sewerage.
 And it looks exactly like something out of Mad Max with good reason: part of the ‘79 original was filmed here.
 Note: admire Tin City from a distance as this is private property.